 Scholarships and Financial Aid

-For the coming school year, the Conservative Yeshiva is offering a number of Leadership Scholarships providing free tuition and generous living stipends.
+For the coming school year, the Conservative Yeshiva is offering a number of Leadership Scholarships providing free tuition with monthly living stipends.
 Please complete the regular Conservative Yeshiva application and indicate your interest in the Leadership Scholarships.

 We want to help you find the resources you need to spend the year at the Conservative Yeshiva!
 Through the generosity of many friends of the Conservative Yeshiva, financial aid is available for Year, Kollel, and Discover Jerusalem programs.
 Applications for this assistance can be made through the Yeshiva office.